MangoButtermilch/Unity-Hover-Ship-Controller/README.md

 - The project comes with Xbox controller support.
 You can look it up in /ProjectSettings/InputManager.asset
 - Fixed timestep has been set to 0.012 from 0.2 to get better results (Project settings > Time)
+- Video showcase also uses Cinemachine for the camera controls

 # Recommended hover ship settings